Grand Canyon 1-Day Whitewater Rafting Trip

 We recommend staying at the Hualapai Lodge the night before and/or the night of your expedition as it is an early start with a full day of activity.
 This is the only lodging option in Peach Springs.
 For light sleepers we recommend bringing ear plugs to minimize the sound coming from the nearby train tracks.

-We have discounted rates for the lodge and are happy to book your rooms for you.
+We have discounted rates for the lodge and are happy to book rooms for you.
 Our discount rate varies throughout the season and can be seen through our online booking portal by selecting a desired date.
 The price includes all taxes and fees.

 Your lodging reservation can be cancelled up to 3 business days before your check-in date in order to receive a refund.
 Cancellations within 3 business days of your check-in date cannot be refunded.